gsbarreto/simple-udp-server-fm7/README.md

  - Run *npm install*
  - Run *node server*

+## Example
+There is an example of how to use on the folder */view*, just open the *index.html* file on your browser.

 ## PS:
 If you are playing FM7 on Windows, make sure to do the following steps before connect:
 [FM7 PC - UWP Protection](https://forums.forzamotorsport.net/turn10_postsm994745_Forza-Motorsport-7--Data-Out--feature-details.aspx#post_994745)